University of Toronto Faculty of Medicine: Reputation

 In 2023 the school was ranked 4th in the world for clinical medicine and surgery by U.S. News & World Report.
-It was also ranked 5th in the world for pre-clinical, clinical and health by The Times Higher Education in its 2022 listings.
+It was also ranked 9th in the world for medical and health subjects by The Times Higher Education in its 2026 listings.

 Historically, it was ranked 13th in the world for medicine by the QS World Ranking.
-In 2020 the school was ranked 15th in the world Academic Ranking of World Universities for clinical medicine.
+In 2025, the school was ranked 14th in the world Academic Ranking of World Universities for clinical medicine.